All Episodes

 Yeah, well, Reagan used the Make America Great Again.

-That was his that was one of his first commercials, as everyone remembers.
+That was one of his first commercials, as everyone remembers.

-And his point from 76 on, really from 64 on was without a strong, vibrant American economy, what we're no good to the rest of the world.
+And his point from 76 on, really from 64 on, was without a strong, vibrant American economy, we're no good to the rest of the world.

-Because if America sees that the system at home is rigged against them and is not really working for the every man, it's just working for a very small veneer of elites, then they're not gonna they're not gonna have any desire to do anything in any other countries, any foreign country.
+Because if America sees that the system at home is rigged against them and is not really working for the everyman, it's just working for a very small veneer of elites, then they're not going to have any desire to do anything in any other countries, any foreign country.

 So Reagan understood that.